harshithamarre/PlayZone/README.md

 - **Persistent Player Profiles:** Create multiple player profiles!
 Your scores and progress are saved in the browser's local storage.
 - **Dynamic Scoring:** A unified scoring system (Total Score / Max Possible Score) tracks your performance across all games.
 - **Sleek, Modern UI:** A futuristic "glassmorphism" design with a dynamic, animated gradient background and neon accents.
-- **Fully Responsive:** The interface adapts smoothly to both desktop and mobile screens for gaming on the go.
+- **Fully Responsive:** The interface adapts smoothly on desktop screens for gaming on the go.
 - **Zero Dependencies:** Built with vanilla HTML, CSS, and JavaScript.
 No frameworks, no libraries, no build steps required.

 ### **💎 Games Included:**